NEKR1D/PC-OPTIMIZATION/README.md

 - Start this program with windows and always running in the background
 - Check Enable custome timer resolution *
 - Check Use GlobalTimerResolutionRequests ** [we already force this in the registry in ```TimerTweaks.bat```]
-- The Wanted Timer Resolution field should have a value around 0.5ms
+- The Wanted Timer Resolution field should have a value extremely close to 0.5ms

+- > [!NOTE]
-- The default Windows setting is around ~15ms.
+> - The default Windows setting is around ~15ms.
-- You can use the Measure Sleep application to view the current resolution, sleep and delta
+> - You can use the Measure Sleep application to view the current resolution, sleep and delta
-- Your system will need to have a different timer resolution such that you achieve the lowest and most consistent sleep metric
+> - Your system will need to have a different timer resolution such that you achieve the lowest and most consistent sleep metric
-- You will know your setting isn't optmial when you see the sleep measurment values are varying too much (such as 1ms spiking to 2ms or higher)
+> - You will know your setting isn't optmial when you see the sleep measurment values are varying too much (such as 1ms spiking to 2ms or higher)
-- For my system configuration, setting the value to 0.5050 produced the best result (each sleep metric is at exactly 1.00ms)
+> - For my system configuration, setting the value to 0.5050 produced the best result (each sleep metric is at exact to 2 decimal places - 1.00ms)

 ```
 Resolution: 0.5050ms, Sleep(n=1) slept 1.0038ms (delta: 0.0038)